TheHamkerGuy/RestrictContentSaver/README.md

-# Restricted Content Saver Bot
+# Restrict Content Saver Bot

 > A **Telegram Bot** designed to save and retrieve restricted content seamlessly.
 This bot allows users to access restricted media by using simple commands.
 Built with Python and Pyrogram, it is a beginner-friendly project that you can easily clone, run, and customize.